ypan1988/matrix/README.md

   1) Default constructor.
 Constructs an empty `vec/mat/cube`.
   2) Constructs a `vec/mat/cube` with the specified number of elements in each dimension.
   3) Constructs a `vec/mat/cube` with all elements set to `val` and the specified number of elements in each dimension.
-  4) Constructs a `vec/mat/cube` with the contents of array pointed by `vals` and specified dimensions.
+  4) Constructs a `vec/mat/cube` with elements set to the contents of array pointed by `vals` and the specified number of elements in each dimension.
+If this array contains less than total number of elements (i.e., products of the specified number of elements in each dimension), the behavior is undefined.
   5) Copy constructor.
-Constructs an `vec/mat/cube` from the other one.
+Constructs a `vec/mat/cube` from another one using copy semantics.
   6) Move constructor.
-Constructs an `vec/mat/cube` from the other one using move semantics.
+Constructs a `vec/mat/cube` from another one using move semantics.
-  7) Constructs a `vec/mat/cube` with the contents of the `valarray` and specified dimensions.
+  7) Constructs a `vec/mat/cube` with elements set to the contents of the `valarray` and the specified number of elements in each dimension.
-  8) Constructs a `vec/mat/cube` with the contents of the `initializer_list` and specified dimensions.
+  8) Constructs a `vec/mat/cube` with elements set to the contents of the `initializer_list` and the specified number of elements in each dimension.
   9) Constructs a `vec` from a **n x 1** `mat`; Constructs a **n x 1** `mat` from a `vec`.
   10) Destructs the `vec/mat/cube`.
 The destructors of the elements (if **T** is a class) are called and the used storage is deallocated.